Deltamethod/deltamethod-code-style-guide/gistfile1.md

 We use LESS to create CSS for most components, but the styleguide rules usually apply to both.

-every LESS file should import ```global-variables.less``` in the beginning:
+Commonly used variables such as color, fonts, indentations, common mixins etc. should be defined in a global LESS file which is imported from **every** other LESS file in the project:

 ```less
 @import 'global-variables.less';
 ```

-This is the only global LESS file in the project.
-It's a library for variables and mixins that are used through the whole project (colors, default font specifications and other).
+This imported file should not contain any style rules.
+When compiled, ```global-variables.less``` results in an empty CSS file.

-Since it doesn't contain any styles, when compiled, ```global-variables.less``` doesn't output anything in its CSS file.
+The ``@block`` variable should define the BEM block name for the LESS file.

-In ```@block``` variable should be defined BEM block specified for that LESS file.
-Preferred way to declare a ```@block``` variable is inside of a block, so it becomes a local variable:
+The preferred way to declare a ```@block``` variable is inside of a block, so it becomes a local one:

 ```less
 .dm-modal {